iosphere/ISHPermissionKit/README.md

 ### Providing a Build Configuration

-When building the static or dynamic library, *ISHPermissionKit* will look for an `.xcconfig` file in the same directory as *ISHPermissionKit*'s root directory (not *within* the root directory).
+When building the static or dynamic library, *ISHPermissionKit* will look for a file named `ISHPermissionKitAppConfiguration.xcconfig` in the same directory as *ISHPermissionKit*'s root directory (not *within* the root directory).
 This file allows you to set preprocessor flags that will be used when compiling the framework.

 We strongly recommend to start with a copy of the template config provided in this repository, [`ISHPermissionKitAppConfiguration.xcconfig`](/ISHPermissionKitAppConfiguration.xcconfig).